 If you want to accurately make a future silver price prediction, you have to screen out most of the news and commentary that you’ll read regarding silver.
 From overly enthusiastic silver bulls to bears who think silver will eventually be worth less than lead, financial media is full of people with their own take on silver.
 Screen out the noise and focus on the big picture issues that will drive silver prices.

 It may behoove you to avoid many of the aggregated economic statistics such as inflation figures, which don’t always correlate to moves in the silver price.
 Since silver production is very often a byproduct of mining for gold, copper, lead, and other metals, and because silver demand is split about 50/50 between industrial and investment demand, you may want to make a future silver price prediction by looking at moves in the prices of other metals such as gold and copper.

 The Price of Gold

-Silver’s price is most analogous to that of gold, particularly when economic performance turns for the worse.
+Silver’s price is most analogous to that of gold, particularly when economic performance turns for the worse as it has in 2020.
 During a weak economy, the prices of base metals, such as copper and nickel, deteriorate due to falling demand from industry.
 In contrast, the prices of silver and gold rise as investors snap them up to strengthen their investment portfolios.

 Gold and silver prices, therefore, often fluctuate in tandem, although silver tends to experience more volatility in price, particularly on the upside.
 It’s rare to see gold increase and silver drop, or vice versa.
 And the long-term trends for both metals generally tend to mirror each other.

 Gold gets all the attention in the mainstream financial press, which is understandable.
 But when you start to read about gold picking up steam and seeing price increases, there’s a very good chance that silver is making similar moves.
-And just like in recent weeks, those moves in the silver price are often larger percentagewise than those in gold.
+And very often those moves in the silver price are often larger percentagewise than those in gold.